 - Pu-erh teas, especially pre-fermented (ripened) Pu-erh teas have a relatively darker colour.
 Prolong brewing could result in tea colour being deep dark (like soy source) and take on a medicinal like flavor.

 - Repeat infusions: Pu-erh leaves can be used repeatedly for up to 10-20 infusions by simply topping up with freshly boiled hot water.

 - We recommend to only break a small amount of Pu-erh tea leaves from a cake at a time, eg. 50g.
 Pu-erh tea has a unique nature which is post-fermenting.
 (Similar to some premium wines in this aspect: quality improves with the length of time after its production.)
 The compressed cakes facilitate this fermenting process.
 It is therefore better to leave as much tea leaves in a cake form as possible.

 - Similar to all premium Chinese teas which are hand handled, we always recommend rinsing the tea leaves for up to 10 seconds before brewing.
-Due to Pu-erh tea's unique aged nature, we even recommend to rinse the aged Pu-erh teas a couple of times before brewing to eliminate the potential dust contamination during their long period of storage.
+Due to Pu-erh tea's unique aged nature, we recommend to rinse the aged Pu-erh teas a couple of times before brewing to avoid the potential dust contamination during the long period of storage.